keystonejs/keystone/examples/task-manager/README.md

 Experiment with the code in this example to see how Keystone works, familiarise yourself with the Admin UI, and learn about the GraphQL Playground.

 When you’ve got the hang of this base project, try a [feature project](../) to learn Keystone’s advanced features and take your knowledge to the next level.

+## Try it out in Code Sandbox 🧪

+You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
+To launch this example, open the URL https://githubbox.com/keystonejs/keystone/tree/main/examples/task-manager.
+You can also fork this sandbox to make your own changes.